ChenPanXYZ/Pizza-Parlour/readme.md

 #### Future Features
 ##### Stauts for the order
-Because we used Oberver design pattern, now if we update an order or change the price of an item, it will notify Order, Uber, and Foodora to update their data as well.
+Because we used Observer design pattern, now if we update an order or change the price of an item, it will notify Order, Uber, and Foodora to update their data as well.
 We want, in the future, we will added another attritute to each order, called "status".
 So, if the status of an order is "delivering" or "completed", we won't update their data.

 #### cURL examples
 ##### Make a new order